Vegan Ranch Dressing

 Notes

-• Chill first: Chill the ranch for about 30 minutes before serving.
-This way, it will have time to thicken up and meld the flavors together.
+Chill the dressing first: Chill the ranch for about 30 minutes before serving.
+This will give it time to thicken and meld the flavors.

 Nutrition